 Cities are expanding at a rapid rate.
-In the last half a century more than one billion people have been urbanised and experts are predicting that this number is only set to increase.
-As the population expands and an increasing emphasis is put on creating “smart cities”, urban professionals and planning experts are being called upon to ensure that our cities can accommodate their growing populations, as well as implement sustainability and technology initiatives.
+More than one billion people have been urbanised in the last half a century, and experts are predicting that this number is only set to increase.
+As the population expands and an increasing emphasis is put on creating “smart cities”, urban professionals and planning experts are being called upon to ensure that our cities can accommodate their growing populations and implement sustainability and technology initiatives.

-Our alumni work in the public, education and private sectors and they include ministers, mayors, NGO specialists, architects, urban planners and lecturers.
+Our alumni work in the public, education and private sectors, including ministers, mayors, NGO specialists, architects, urban planners and lecturers.
 Meet our alumni to see how IHS graduates are doing.

 PhD Alumni Spotlight: Vicky Ariyanty

 Vicky studied how to protect water resources in the event of a volcano erruption.

 Take your urban knowledge from the classroom to the boardroom

 The educational programmes at IHS are designed to equip students with the knowledge and the skills to become competent urban professionals.
 Many of our academic staff are still practising in the field, and their teaching material is made up of their real-life case studies.
 This learning context ensures that our students are experienced in applying theory learnt in the classroom to actual situations.
 Once they become graduates, they have the practical skills that employers are looking for.